ommoryani/Walmart_DataAnalysis_Python_MySQL/README.md

 ---

 ## License
 This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the scripts for educational and career portfolio purposes.

+---

+## 👨‍💻 Authors

+Om Moryani

+B.Tech -CSE (Internet of Things , Cybersecurity including Blockchain Technology)

+REVA University, Bengaluru
 ---

 ## Acknowledgments